djb258/weewee-def-update/README.md

-# 🛠️ Cursor Blueprint Enforcer
+# 🛠️ WeeWee Definition Update System

-A comprehensive blueprint enforcement system with NEON doctrine and STAMPED compliance for enterprise-grade database management.
+A comprehensive system for managing definitions, schemas, and doctrine with NEON compliance and STAMPED framework integration.

 ## 🎯 Overview